-Community members also highlighted growing concern over the potential modification of the Canadian National (CN) Railway railroad bridge4.
+Community members also highlighted growing concern over the potential modification of the Canadian National (CN) Railway railroad bridge.
 Many asked how structural changes at the bridge crossings would impact water levels and flows, especially when the basin is experiencing a flood.
 The lack of information about the scope of the potential work was noted as a key concern.
 No official project information was available at the time of the August Listening Sessions; however, the WLC brought the CN Rail bridge modification project to the attention of the IRLWWB and IJC.
+Concerns for the project were then brought to the governments of Canada and the United States.
+They are responsible for assessing potential hydraulic impacts and how they may trigger the 1909 Boundary Waters Treaty and further involve the IJC.